A guide to raising addiction treatment

 - Setting clear boundaries in your relationship

-- Helping them overcome fear and shame related to seeking support.
+- Helping them overcome fear and shame related to seeking support

 2) Be prepared for a range of outcomes

 To help maintain your cool and to ensure your responses are as rational, thoughtful and helpful as possible, you should take a moment to think through the range of responses you may receive.
-They may not be ready at all to hear what you have to say, may be gripped by denial and excuses, or might be aware of the issue and open to your support to work through it.
+Your loved one may not be ready at all to hear what you have to say, may be gripped by denial and excuses, or might be aware of the issue and open to your support to work through it.

-Think about how you will feel if faced with an angry or distressing response, and plan a few go-to phrases which can de-escalate or pause the conversation.
+Think about how you will feel if faced with an angry or distressing response, and plan a few ‘go-to’ phrases which can de-escalate or pause the conversation.
 Make sure you have a friend, therapist or healthcare professional you can confide in afterward to debrief and level-set.